Tuesday, May 11, 2021

 “They… They caught me...”
 Jimmy declared.

-The doors to the cabin opened with an abrupt slam and Sairek stared ahead with wide eyes from where he lay on his stomach on the deck of Jimmy’s ship.
-The trio’s faces became pale in realization and horror as they looked up.
+A sudden slam from the doors to the inside of the ship came as it opened abruptly and Sairek stared ahead with widened eyes.
+The trio’s faces became pale in realization and horror as they all looked up from laying prone on the deck of the ship.
 One man stepped out, along with about half a dozen others behind him.
-They were knights and they looked like they were suited up, ready for some kind of war.
+All but one were knights and they looked like they were suited up, ready for some kind of battle or resistance at a moment's notice.

-Ahead of them in the middle stood a middle-aged man, wearing a golden crown, which on top of the crown was a jewel very familiar to Sairek.
-After all, he had just witnessed finding nearly a dozen of them several times its size.
-Where Sairek’s was diamond shaped, this one was smooth and oval.
+Ahead of them in the middle, the one who wasn't a knight instead stood a middle-aged man, wearing a golden crown, which on top of the crown was a jewel very familiar to Sairek.
+After all, he had just witnessed finding nearly a dozen of them several times its size, and wore his own royal jewel..
+Where Sairek’s jewel was diamond shaped, this one was smooth and oval.

-He walked forwards alone, until his feet stopped just in front of Sairek’s face, causing the Prince to have to look up in horror, while the man looked down at him befittingly.
+The man walked forwards further ahead alone, until his feet stopped only a foot in distance away in front of Sairek’s face, causing the Prince to have to crane his head and neck look up in horror as he lay propped up onto his elbows, staff in his right hand, while the man looked down upon him befittingly.

-“Greetings, Son of Aayron Ceareste.
+“Greetings, Son of Aayron and Melina Ceareste.
 It is good to finally meet you again in the flesh.
-My, you have certainly grown since I’ve last seen you.
+My, you have certainly grown quite a lot since I’ve last seen you nearly a decade ago!
 Do you remember me, young man?”

-Sairek could only stare upwards, his mouth felt dry, no sound escaping his mouth.
+Sairek could only stare upwards, his mouth felt dry, no sound escaping his mouth as he grit his teeth together.

-“Hmm, it would seem not, but you certainly recognize who I am regardless.”
+“Hmm, it would seem not, but you certainly recognize who I am nonetheless.”
 The man hummed.
-With slow and deliberate movements, he moved to kneel down in front of Sairek to get a closer look at the young lad laying exhausted on the deck in front of him.
-His dark brown eyes boring into Sairek’s own green ones intensely as the Prince of Ceareste could only manage to lift his head off the wood of the ship to stare in horror.
+With slow and deliberate movements, he moved to kneel down in front of Sairek as one would to become more level with a toddler to get a closer look at the young lad laying exhausted on the deck of the ship in front of him.
+His dark brown eyes boring into Sairek’s own emerald green ones intensely..

 No comments: